mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 #### actual communication model
 ![Message Bus](./images/MessageBus.png)

-All clients will send their video stream to the SFU, and will receive streams from other uses through the SFU
+All clients will send their video stream to the SFU, and will receive streams from other users through the SFU.